Deleting posts automatically in Mastodon after a certain time period

 How can I create a group?
 Are the groups moderated?
 What if I see something unsuitable?

 Guppe groups don’t require any kind of registration, you can create a group simply by mentioning the group name in the form “@YourGroupNameHere@a.gup.pe”.
-However, because there’s no registration there is no way to moderate the group directly, and they rely on members reporting bad posts to their server admin.
+However, because there’s no registration there is no group moderator either.
+Guppe groups rely on members reporting bad group posts the same way they would report bad non-group posts.

 What do I do if I see spam or something unsuitable in a group?

-Whatever kind of group you are following, you can report, mute and block just like you would with non-group posts.
+Do exactly the same thing you would do if you saw spam/abuse outside the group on ordinary posts.
+Whatever kind of group you are following, you can report, mute and block just like you can with ordinary non-group posts.

 When you report bad posts, the admins on your server (and possibly also the server of the spammer/troll) can take action to block it and remove it.